relizaio/reliza-add-release/README.md

 - `image_full_name`: Full name of the Docker image with registry prefix
 - `image_name`: Name of the image
 - `image_digest`: SHA 256 digest of the image artifact
+- `reliza_full_version`: Version obtained from RelizaHub for this release
 - `reliza_build_start`: Build start time
 - `reliza_build_status`: Build status - `complete` - if build succeded,  `rejected` - if build failed